 Company Taxes in Portugal

-Companies in Portugal are subject to a corporate income tax (IRC) rate of 21 percent.
+If you decide to set up a business in the country, you should be aware that companies in Portugal are subject to a corporate income tax (IRC) rate of 21 percent.
 In addition, there are also taxes on capital gains, dividends, and other income derived by companies.
+Small and medium-sized enterprises (SMEs) may be eligible for certain tax benefits and exemptions.

 Frequently Asked Questions about Working in Portugal as an Expat